Oct 31, 2023

 Mental fatigue is another real issue, and it often stems from having to worry too much.
 Being a mother is a 24/7 responsibility, and no matter how old your child is, you just can’t help worrying over even the tiniest of things.
 Don’t worry (sic); it’s you being concerned.

 What you should do is to learn to let go at times.
 Being human, you may have made mistakes as a mother, but dwelling on them won’t make anything better.
 No matter how old we are, we are always constantly learning mainly from our mistakes and shortcomings.
 Learn to trust in your capabilities as a mother and also in your child.
 Develop a communication line between the two of you, and you’ll soon realise that it will help deal with your worries – be it unfounded or otherwise, and strengthen that precious bond.

-Nobody is perfect so get that into your head.
+Nobody is perfect and there is no such thing as a Perfect Mom.
 Don’t fret over things that could’ve been done differently or put unnecessary stress on yourself just to be the perfect mother.
 As mentioned, trust in your abilities and do the best that you can.